The Dangers of Aluminum Powder In Cosmetics Explained

 If you’re not getting the desired results from kaolin white clay and would like to experiment with something a little ‘whiter’, I’d recommend trying titanium dioxide oil.
 While it may not be the most natural option out there, we generally consider it safe in small amounts.
 It also creates a much brighter white tone than kaolin white clay.

-Companies Which Use Aluminum Powder in their Products
+Companies That Use Aluminum Powder In Their Products

 Explaining why and how an ingredient is harmful to you is only one part of the battle.
 I may well have already convinced you that aluminum powder probably isn’t the ideal form of white colorant.
 Still, the truth is I’ve only done 50% of the work.